utdata/rwd-mastery-assignments/regular-expressions/rubric-wb.md

 Start with [this workflow](https://app.workbenchdata.com/workflows/30154) and then duplicate it.
 Add your name to the title.

+The data is a month of alcohol sales from March 2019 in Austin.
+You'll filter this data two different ways to isolate records from different "entertainment districts" in the city.

 For each quest **start a new tab** from the "Locations columns" tab.

 - Find establishments on The Drag.
 These are addresses from 1900 to 2899 GUADALUPE ST. You should end up with 12 rows.